Followers

 Post-Treaty of Paris

-It was also on Gibraltar that he met Margarita Hendrika Beck Grant, widow of Major Alexander Grant, a fellow Scot.
-After a period of exchanging letters, they were married.
-Shortly thereafter, they moved to Ireland when the 24th was transferred there.
+It was also in Gibraltar that he met Margarita Hendrika Beck Grant, the widow of Major Alexander Grant, a fellow Scot.
+After exchanging letters for some time, they got married.
+Soon afterward, they moved to Ireland when the 24th was transferred there.
 The couple had no children.

 Brigadier General Simon Fraser